Dietitian’s Guide to the Health Benefits of Oats

 Oats also contain more vitamins and minerals than you might expect.
 A few of the big ones critical for those on a plant-based diet:

-- Copper – maintains cellular energy, supports iron metabolism, builds cellular antioxidants
+- Copper: maintains cellular energy, supports iron metabolism, and builds cellular antioxidants

-- Zinc – critical for wound healing, gut cell metabolism and immune function
+- Zinc: the same serving of oats contains about 1.5 mg of zinc – critical for wound healing, gut cell metabolism, and immune function

 Why Soluble Fibre Is So Good For You

 It’s official: we need to eat more high fiber foods.
 Fiber is the part of plant foods our bodies can’t digest or absorb.
 It is the reason leafy greens have crisp cell walls and the reason oats form a sticky gel when cooked.
 Because you don’t digest and absorb fibre, it travels to your colon, where it gets fermented by bacteria, creating byproducts that keep us feeling amazing.